coste-v/kubernetes_infra_tutorial/Part2.md

 We can see that the dummy-service has an external ip on localhost.
 Let's connect to http://localhost:8081/ to see some magic happen :
 ![dummy-service](images/part2/kubernetes-dummy-api.png)

 Yay !
-The same value that we pushed in the redis server data base !
+The same value that we pushed in the redis server database !

 ## B. Consolidate our redis server